atharvvvg/BiasCTRL/README.md

 **Current Status: Fully Functional Backend API & Foundational Frontend**

-The core backend, built with Python and FastAPI, is feature-complete, offering a rich set of tools for ethical AI development.
+The core backend, built with Python and FastAPI, is feature-complete, offering a rich set of tools for AI development.
 A foundational React frontend (using Vite) is in place, enabling interaction with all backend functionalities and providing initial visualizations and structured display of results.
 The next major phase is to significantly enhance the frontend's interactivity, visualization capabilities, and user experience.

 ## The Challenge of AI Bias